Atkinson cycle: Modern Atkinson-cycle engines

 In the late 20th century, the term "Atkinson cycle" began to be used to describe a modified Otto-cycle engine—in which the intake valve is held open longer than normal, allowing a reverse flow of intake air into the intake manifold.
-This "simulated" Atkinson cycle is most notably used in the Toyota 1NZ-FXE engine from the early Prius and the Toyota Dynamic Force engine used by many vehicles.
+This "simulated" Atkinson cycle is most notably used in the Toyota 1NZ-FXE engine from the early Prius and the Toyota Dynamic Force engines.

 The effective compression ratio is reduced—for the time the air is escaping the cylinder freely rather than being compressed—but the expansion ratio is unchanged (i.e., the compression ratio is smaller than the expansion ratio).
 The goal of the modern Atkinson cycle is to make the pressure in the combustion chamber at the end of the power stroke equal to atmospheric pressure.
 When this occurs, all available energy has been obtained from the combustion process.
 For any given portion of air, the greater expansion ratio converts more energy from heat to useful mechanical energy—meaning the engine is more efficient.

 The disadvantage of the four-stroke Atkinson-cycle engine versus the more common Otto-cycle engine is reduced power density.
 Due to a smaller portion of the compression stroke being devoted to compressing the intake air, an Atkinson-cycle engine does not take in as much air as would a similarly designed and sized Otto-cycle engine.
-Four-stroke engines of this type that use the same type of intake valve motion but using forced induction to make up for the loss of power density are known as Miller-cycle engines.
+Four-stroke engines of this type that use the same type of intake valve motion but also utilize forced induction to make up for the loss of power density are known as Miller-cycle engines.

 Rotary Atkinson-cycle engine

 The Atkinson cycle can be used in a rotary engine.
 In this configuration, an increase in both power and efficiency can be achieved when compared to the Otto cycle.
 This type of engine retains the one power phase per revolution, together with the different compression and expansion volumes of the original Atkinson cycle.

 Exhaust gases are expelled from the engine by compressed-air scavenging.
 This modification of the Atkinson cycle allows the use of alternative fuels such as diesel and hydrogen.

 Disadvantages of this design include the requirement that rotor tips seal very tightly on the outer housing wall and the mechanical losses suffered through friction between rapidly oscillating parts of irregular shape.
 See external links below for more information.

-The Sachs KC-27 Wankel engine in the Hercules W-2000 motorcycle used the Atkinson cycle.
-A depression capsule opens a secondary path for the incoming charge.